gitart-group/scroll-carousel/README.md

 ---

-- `ssrSlideMinWidth`
+- `ssrItemMinWidth`
   - **Type:** `Number, String`

   - **Default:** `null`

   - **Details:** <br/>
-    Slide min-width on app startup when HTML is displayed, but js is not loaded yet.
+    Carousel item min-width on app startup when HTML is displayed, but js is not loaded yet.
-    It corrects the slide width in SSR mode.
+    It corrects the item width in SSR mode.

 ---

-- `ssrSlideMaxWidth`
+- `ssrItemMaxWidth`
   - **Type:** `Number, String`

   - **Default:** `null`

   - **Details:** <br/>
-    Slide max-width on app startup when HTML is displayed, but js is not loaded yet.
+    Carousel item max-width on app startup when HTML is displayed, but js is not loaded yet.
-    It corrects the slide width in SSR mode.
+    It corrects the item width in SSR mode.

 ### Slots